nehaljwani/team.exiv2.org/book/IMaEA.md

 After v0.26 was released in 2017, Luis and Dan started making contributions.
 They have made many important contributions in the areas of security, test and build.
 In 2019, Kevin joined us.
 He discovered and fixed some security issues.

-The current release of Exiv2 is v0.27.4 and shipped on 2021-04-30.
-I hope v1.00 will be released in 2021-12-15.
-Further "dot" releases of v0.27 and v1.00 may be published for security fixes in future.
+The current release of Exiv2 is v0.27.5 and shipped on 2021-10-22.
+Further "dot" releases of v0.27 may be published for security fixes in future.
+There is no scheduled date for 'main' to be released.

 The Libre Graphics Meeting was scheduled to take place in May 2020 in Rennes, France.
 I intended to conduct a workshop on **Image Metadata _and_ Exiv2 Architecture**.
 This book was being written to be used in that presentation.
-Regretfully, the Covid-19 crisis caused the postponement of LGM.
+Regretfully, the Covid-19 crisis caused the postponement of LGM in 2020 and 2021.

 I started working on Exiv2 to implement GeoTagging.
 As the years have passed, I've explored most of the code.
 I've added new capability such as support for ICC profiles, metadata-piping and file-debugging.
 I've done lots of work on the build, test suite and documentation.
 I've talked to users all over the world and closed several hundred issues and feature requests.
 Over the years, I've met users in India, Singapore, Armenia, the USA and the UK.
 I've attended 2 Open-Source Conferences.
 It's been an adventure and mostly rewarding.
 When I answer questions, it's rare for users to acknowledge my response.
 Almost nobody says "Thank You, Robin".